huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 - [Hugging Face Blog](https://huggingface.co/blog/fine-tune-xlsr-wav2vec2)
 - [How does CTC (Connectionist Temporal Classification) work](https://distill.pub/2017/ctc/)

-It helps to have a good understanding on the following points:
+It helps to have a good understanding of the following points:

 - How was XLSR-Wav2Vec2 pretrained? -> Feature vectors were masked and had to be predicted by the model; very similar in spirit to masked language model of BERT.

 - What parts of XLSR-Wav2Vec2 are responsible for what?
 What is the feature extractor part used for? -> extract feature vectors from the 1D raw audio waveform; What is the transformer part doing? -> mapping feature vectors to contextualized feature vectors; ...

 - What part of the model needs to be fine-tuned? -> The pretrained model **does not** include a language head to classify the contextualized features to letters.
-This is randomely initialized when loading the pretrained checkpoint and has to be fine-tuned.
+This is randomly initialized when loading the pretrained checkpoint and has to be fine-tuned.
 Also, note that the authors recommend to **not** further fine-tune the feature extractor.

 - What data was used to XLSR-Wav2Vec2?
 The checkpoint we will use for further fine-tuning was pretrained on **53** languages.